Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>*Dear Priyanka,*</sub>

-<sub>*These some habits that you've built over past couple of months & weeks, please abide by them.
+<sub>*The few habits that you've built over past couple of months & weeks, please abide by them.
 These are some of the things that you've learned and earned after failing for a looot of time.
 So, don't let them go in vain.
 Work hard, first make sure **you're happy**, before you try to make others happy.
 Thrive for your dreams, and keep working in their direction & actually go and learn one more thing.*</sub>

 <sub>*Go and learn, how to enjoy the life to the fullest.*</sub>